uoregon-libraries/newspaper-curation-app/hugo/content/setup/user-setup.md

 You can then set up other users as necessary.
 Once you have Apache set up to do the authentication, you should never run in debug mode on production servers.

-For development use, `compose.override.yml-example` is already set up to run in debug mode.
+For development use, `scripts/localdev.sh` already runs the server in debug mode.
 Assuming you follow the [development guide's][dev-guide] instructions, you won't have to do anything special to fake your login.